Lessons In Lash Health

 We put a lot of stress on our lashes.
 Think: applying coats of mascara, pinching for the perfect curl, and (sometimes) aggressively removing eye makeup.
 With that said, there’s nothing quite like the look of a long, healthy set of eyelashes—whether faux or your own.
 Essentially, it gives the illusion of an eyelift, resulting in a youthful, brighter complexion.
-To demystify the many ways to care for your fringe, the Violet Files turned to makeup artists Kate Lee and Katey Denno; Faith Kim, founder of LASHFOOD; and Dr. Ellen Marmur, the New York–based dermatologist, to tackle nourishing tips and tricks, mascara best practices, and the pros and cons of eyelash extensions.
+To demystify the many ways to care for your fringe, the Violet Files turned to makeup artists Kate Lee and Katey Denno; beauty entrepreneur Faith Kim, and Dr. Ellen Marmur, the New York–based dermatologist, to tackle nourishing tips and tricks, mascara best practices, and the pros and cons of eyelash extensions.

 Lee, Denno, Kim, and Marmur all stress the importance of removing your mascara before bed, and of using a cream- or oil-based cleanser to help nourish your lashes.
 Kim notes that your makeup remover should be strong enough to remove waterproof mascara yet gentle enough not to cause lash breakage or premature fallout.
 “Debris can irritate your lashline roots and pores and cause infection, leading to possible lash loss,” says Denno.
 “Mascaras are generally well preserved, but don’t ever share yours!”

 One important general rule: replace your mascara three months after opening.
 “The constant pump of the wand back into the product causes air and germs to get into the bottle, creating bacteria,” adds Marmur.